harrispopgen/mutyper/paper/paper.md

 The `mutyper` Python API enables one to perform the functions above in an interactive notebook session, or to implement custom analyses of mutation type data by interfacing with the strong ecosystem of scientific computing packages available in Python.
 For example, dimensionality reduction (such as principal components analysis or non-negative matrix factorization) is often used to summarize mutation spectra, and the `scikit-learn` package [@scikit-learn] can be used in conjunction with the `mutyper` API for this purpose.
-The `mutyper` API produces mutation spectra or SFS matrices as `pandas` data frames [@mckinney-proc-scipy-2010], which can be easily manipulated, visualized, and analyzed with standard python scientific computing packages.
+The `mutyper` API produces mutation spectra or sample frequency spectrum matrices as `pandas` data frames [@mckinney-proc-scipy-2010], which can be easily manipulated, visualized, and analyzed with standard python scientific computing packages.

 # Applications